-Cargo - This option allows the Captain to examine the current cargo list, jettison undesired items, and pick up debris from destroyed allen spaceships.
-Note that any item jettisoned is considered destroyed and cannot be recovered.
-Note also that messages obtained from ruins are considered cargo.
+Cargo - This option allows the Captain to examine the current cargo list, jettison undesired items, and pick up debris from destroyed alien spaceships.
+Any item jettisoned is considered destroyed and cannot be recovered.
+Messages obtained from ruins are considered cargo.